XuemeiGu/MelvinPython/README.md

 # Overview

-Here are the mathematica version of Melvin written by [Mario Krenn](https://mariokrenn.wordpress.com/)
+Here are the mathematica version of Melvin (SimpleHOMExample.nb and CalcSRV.nb) by [Mario Krenn](https://mariokrenn.wordpress.com/)

 ## Codes